MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/third-person-mp-example-gsdk-project-setup.md

 #### Modify the GameInstance class

+Depending on the setup of your project, you can modify the GameInstance class using C++ or Blueprints.
+Both ways are presented below, you should select the one that fits your needs.

+#### C++ implementation

 Locate your GameInstance class, which is most likely called something similar to {ProjectName}GameInstance or MyGameInstance.
 From now on, your GameInstance class will be denoted with [YourGameInstanceClassName].

 ##### Modify the GameInstance header file